PraveenMut/portfolio-project/README.md

 Referring back to core design ethos of simplicity, fast performance (optimised SVG path images less than 2KB or large images lossy compressed while preserving detail, only 1 PNG used for logo due to the complexity of the image.

-Therefore, a tasteful gradient navbar, with a logo and a clean navigation in the center with clear contact at the bottom alongside unobtrusive content on the right.
+Therefore, a tasteful gradient navbar, with a logo and a clean navigation in the centre with clear contact at the bottom alongside unobtrusive content on the right.
 There is a dynamic component on the contact page where a user can post a comment and is sent to my email address.

 # Site Map